Innovative Cancer Treatments | Takeda Oncology

 Our Research & Development Focus

 Our research and development efforts are focused on advancing treatments for thoracic, gastrointestinal and hematologic cancers by utilizing approaches best suited to make a difference for patients.
-Our investigational therapies are classified within four modalities: antibody-drug conjugates (ADCs), bispecifics, small molecules and gamma delta T cell therapies.
+Our investigational therapies are classified within four modalities: antibody-drug conjugates (ADCs), complex biologics, small molecules and gamma delta T cell therapies.

 We are well positioned to advance therapies leveraging these modalities, drawing on decades of experience as pioneers in developing small molecules, such as proteasome inhibitors for hematologic cancers, as well as expertise in ADCs and early-stage programs across our core modalities.